pdietrich/mapiator/index.md

 ------------------------------

 * drawing paths and polygons does not work in IE, yet
-* moving the map with the mouse ("panning"), does not work in IE6, yet
 * wrapping the map at the date border is not implemented, yet
 * zoom level 0 and 1 (the ones zoomed out furthest) are not as nice, yet